 - 2-3 green cardamom

-- 2 medium potatoes, washed, peeled and cut in big squares
+- 1 large or 2 medium potatoes, washed, peeled and cut in big squares

 - 1 teaspoon cumin (zeera)